Drinking Water and Electricity

 Water is life.
 We need water to drink and keep ourselves alive.
 We need water for cooking, cleaning, washing, taking bath, building a house, roads, hospitals, schools, growing crops etc. we get water from different sources like rain, rivers, lakes, ponds, wells, canals etc. water is inevitable need of life.

 Nepal is very rich in water resources.
 Our major sources of water are rivers and lakes.
 Unfortunately, Nepal lacks enough pure drinking water.
 According to recent data, about 53% of the total population of Nepal gets pure drinking water i.e., piped water.

 Water in the river is not safe to drink.
 If we drink dirty water, we will suffer from water-borne diseases.
-Our government spends a large amount of money building hospitals and other medical services to the people.
-But prior to that, the government should provide clean drinking water to the people which prevent people from getting sick.
+Our government spends a large amount of money building hospitals and other medical services for the people.
+But before that, the government should provide clean drinking water to the people which prevent people from getting sick.

 |Hydro-electricity Projects||Production Capacity|

 |Kulekhani II||32 MW|